thisisjustinm/docker-guide/README.md

 ### Playing with [Alpine](https://alpinelinux.org/)

-Try out the following commands:
+Try out the following commands to get an overview of Docker.:

 * **```docker pull alpine:latest```** : This pull fetches latest alpine images and saves it to your system.
 * **```docker run alpine echo "Hello, World" ```** : Runs the alpine container(and then exits it).